-Group Remit and City Deal Decision Making Rights Members and Attendees Governance City Deal Program nme Committees Glasgow City Region Cabinet Remit: To determine the Strategic Economic Development priorities for the Glasgow City Region; To deliver the City Deal; To deal with any other areas of activity as are delegated to it by the Member Authorities.
+Group Remit and City Deal Decision Making Rights Members and Attendees Governance City Deal Program City Deal Programme Committees Glasgow City Remit: Members: Meeting Region Cabinet To determine the Strategic Economic Development priorities for the Glasgow City Region; To deliver the City Deal; To deal with any other areas of activity as are delegated to it by the Member Authorities.
 (The above are the Functions of the Cabinet as set out in the Joint Committee (Cabinet) Agreement).
-City Deal Decision Making Rights: Approves: Strategic Business Cases, Outline Business Cases and Full Business Cases.
-Approves: remits of the Independent Commission on Urban Growth and the Glasgow and Clyde Valley Economic Leadership Board.
-Members: Cllr Vaughan Moody and Cllr Andrew Polson (Joint Leaders), East Dunbartonshire Council (EDC) Cllr Tony Buchanan, East Renfrewshire Council (ERC) Cllr Susan Aitken, Glasgow City Council (GCC) (Chair) Cllr Stephen McCabe, Inverclyde Council (IC) Cllr Jim Logue, North Lanarkshire Council (NLC) Cllr Iain Nicolson, Renfrewshire Council (RC) Cllr John Ross, South Lanarkshire Council (SLC) Cllr Jonathan McColl, West Dunbartonshire Council (WDC) Attendees: Chief Executives Director of Regional Economic Growth Others, as appropriate.
-Meeting Frequency: 8- weekly Recorded: Yes Published: Yes Remit Approved by: Member Authorities as part of the Joint Committee Agreement.
-Approval Date: January 2015 Cabinet Advisory Groups Economic Leadership Board (also referred to as the Glasgow and Clyde Valley Economic Leadership Board) Remit: To provide a focus on business growth and sustainability, promoting entrepreneurship, and link with the sustainable and smart cities agendas.
-A key aim of the Group is to align their ideas and focus where possible in delivery of the City Deal Projects and in supporting the wider economy in the Glasgow City Region in a co-ordinated way for the benefit of all.
-To assist the Cabinet by providing a set of criteria with which to evaluate Projects.
-City Deal Decision Making Rights: Not Applicable.
-Advisory only.
-Members: Lord Haughey (Chair) Alison Rose, Chief Executive, Royal Bank of Scotland's Corporate, Commercial and Private Banking Mr. Douglas Smith, Chairman Scotland, CBRE Ltd Silka Patel, Marketing Manager, Digital Transformation, UKI Cisco Marie Macklin CBE, Macklin Enterprises Partnerships Ltd Gerry McCarthy, Managing Director, Texas Instruments Peter Beagley, Regional Centre Director, Northern Region Intu Properties plc Meeting Frequency: Quarterly Recorded: Yes Published: No
+City Deal Decision Making Rights: Approves: Strategic Business Cases, Outline Business Cases and Full Business Cases (where these have been referred by Chief Executives' Group).
+Approves: remits of the Independent Commission on Urban Growth Cllr Vaughan Moody and Cllr Andrew Polson (Joint Leaders), East Dunbartonshire Council (EDC) Cllr Tony Buchanan, East Renfrewshire Council (ERC) Cllr Susan Aitken, Glasgow City Council (GCC) (Chair) Cllr Stephen McCabe, Inverclyde Council (IC) Cllr Jim Logue, North Lanarkshire Council (NLC) Cllr Jain Nicolson, Renfrewshire Council (RC) Cllr John Ross, South Lanarkshire Council (SLC) Cllr Jonathan McColl, West Dunbartonshire Council (WDC) Attendees: Chief Executives Director of Regional Economic Growth Others, as appropriate.
+Frequency: 8- weekly Recorded: Yes Published: Yes Remit Approved by: Member Authorities as part of the Joint Committee Agreement.
+Approval Date: January 2015 Cabinet Advisory Groups

-Group Remit and City Deal Decision Making Rights Members and Attendees Governance Stuart Patrick, Chief Executive, Chamber of Commerce • Dit Attendees: As invited 884 Commission Remit: Members: Meeting on Economic Growth To act as the principal economic adviser to the Cabinet and to provide input to the National Bond as it.
-Professor Sir Anton Muscatelli (Chair) Frequency: (also referred to and to provide input to the National Panel as it Professor Alan McGregor Alison Muckersie Quarterly Recorded: as the develops evaluation methodologies.To link with the both the UK and Scottish Claire Mack Yes Independent Governments, recognising their key policy objectives, David Middleton Published: No Commission on whilst acknowledging the key policy and delivery roles Des McNulty i ubiisiicu.
-No Urban of Member Authorities and their partners.
-Professor Duncan MacLennan Economic of Member Authorities and their partners.
-Professor Graeme Roy Growth) City Deal Decision Making Authority: Not Applicable.
-Lorna Kelly , Advisory only.
-Attendees: PMO representatives Independent The remit was included within the Framework Agreement Members: Remit Panel on the between Greater Manchester Combined Authority and Professor Ron Martin approved: Evaluation of SQW Ltd. Glasgow City Region City Deal called-off Professor Pete Tyler Cabinet Local Growth services under that Agreement.
-Professor Martin Boddy approved the Interventions Remit: Professor Brian Robson contract with (the National peer review the Core Evaluation Framework and the Professor Cecilia Wong SQW on Panel) Local Frameworks as they are developed; Professor Philip McCann 11/10/17 consider both the reports one year before the Gateway Attendees: A representative from SQW Ltd. process and the Final Reports; A representative from SQVV Ltd. acting as "critical friend" and ensuring a high degree of National Panel academic rigour.
-Remit: Members: Meeting Steering To ensure the successful evaluation of Investment A representative from SQW Ltd. Frequency: Group Funds awarded in City, Growth and Devolution Deals.
+Group Remit and City Deal Decision Making Rights Members and Attendees Governance Commission Remit: Members: Meeting on Economic To act as the principal economic adviser to the Cabinet Professor Sir Anton Muscatelli (Chair) Frequency: Growth and to provide input to the National Panel as it Professor Alan McGregor Quarterly (also referred to develops evaluation methodologies.
+Alison Muckersie Recorded: as the To link with the both the UK and Scottish Des McNulty Yes Independent Governments, recognising their key policy objectives, Professor Duncan MacLennan Published: No Commission on whilst acknowledging the key policy and delivery roles Professor Graeme Roy Urban of Member Authorities and their partners.
+Lorna Kelly Economic • Professor Sara Carter Growth) City Deal Decision Making Authority: Not Applicable.
+Attendees: PMO representatives Advisory only.
+Independent The remit was included within the Framework Agreement Members: Remit Panel on the between Greater Manchester Combined Authority and Professor Ron Martin approved: Evaluation of SQW Ltd. Glasgow City Region City Deal called-off Professor Pete Tyler Cabinet Local Growth services under that Agreement.
+Professor Martin Boddy approved the Interventions Remit: Professor Brian Robson contract with (the National peer review the Core Evaluation Framework and the Professor Cecilia Wong SQW on Panel) Local Frameworks as they are developed; Professor Philip McCann 11/10/17 consider both the reports one year before the Gateway Attendees: process and the Final Reports; A representative from SQW Ltd. acting as "critical friend" and ensuring a high degree of academic rigour.
+National Panel Remit: Members: Meeting Steering To ensure the successful evaluation of Investment A representative from SQW Ltd. Frequency: Group Funds awarded in City, Growth and Devolution Deals.
 A representative from: each of the relevant Quarterly (also known as The steering group will oversee both the programme of Devolved Administrations (the Scottish Recorded: Yes Steering Group work that is undertaken by the National Evaluation Government and the Welsh Government); UK Published: No of the Panel and relevant support activities entailing four Government (chair), drawn from the Cities and Independent distinct work streams: Local Growth Unit.
 Panel on the Developing and agreeing a 'core' monitoring and A representative from each of the localities that Evaluation of evaluation framework - this work is the Panel's will be evaluated by the National Evaluation Panel.